Jaqz23/Patient-Management-System/README.md

    Update-Database

 7. Run the project:
     - Press F5 or click the Run button.
-    -The application will launch automatically in your default web browser.
+The application will launch automatically in your default web browser.